 - Episodes where breathing stops during sleep

 - Waking up with a sore throat or dry mouth

 - Daytime fatigue

 - Trouble concentrating

 - High blood pressure

 - Mood changes, like feeling anxious or depressed

-There are a number of factors that can increase your risk of obstructive sleep apnea, including excess weight, a narrowed airway, a thicker neck circumference, smoking, nasal congestion, a family history of the condition, and drinking alcohol or taking sedatives.
+There are a number of factors that can increase one’s risk of obstructive sleep apnea, including excess weight, a narrowed airway, a thicker neck circumference, smoking, nasal congestion, a family history of the condition, and drinking alcohol or taking sedatives.

 For a February 2018 review of the literature published in the journal Sleep Medicine, researchers examined 21 studies about alcohol and OSA.
 The review concluded that people who drink alcohol have a 25% higher risk of obstructive sleep apnea than people who do not.

 The authors of the study called for further research into the issue, noting that there are no randomized, controlled trials examining the connection between sleep apnea and alcohol intake.
 Furthermore, they said that how much alcohol we drink and what time we drink it is likely relevant to an increased risk of obstructive sleep apnea.